-CBC is an extremely effective and evidence-based method to reduce unhelpful perfectionism, procrastination and performance anxiety often seen in students, leading to enhanced performance and well-being.
+CBC is an extremely effective and evidence-based method for reducing unhelpful perfectionism, procrastination and performance anxiety often seen in students, thus leading to enhanced performance and well-being.

-Given the strong demand to increase those traits in our students, would you like the teachers at your school to be trained in the principles of CBC and how to use it effectively with outstanding results in this highly practical one-day course?
+Given the pressure to achieve that our students face, would you like the teachers at your school to be trained in the principles of CBC and how to use it effectively with outstanding results in this highly practical one-day course?